 Driving during the winter months in the highlands of Scotland, requires full concentration due to the changing weather conditions.

 We would recommend making sure you have all season tyres on your vehicle to help you drive comfortably.

-Due to the wet weather that the Scottish highlands can experience during the winter months, frozen roads are no uncommon when the temperature drops.
+Due to the wet weather that the Scottish highlands can experience during the winter months, frozen roads are not uncommon when the temperature drops.
 Not all paths are going to be treated with salt to prevent freezing either, so it is up to you to take care during these icy conditions.

 During some of the heavier rainfalls, some of the roads in the highlands may experience flooding.
-This can mean some roads will become inaccessible if you do not have a larger car, so take care when you are driving around so as not to become flooded in.
+This can mean some roads will become inaccessible if you do not have a larger car, so take care when you are driving around so as not to be flooded in.